2017-2018 Catalog > Graduate Studies > Graduate Academic Programs and Fields of Study > Organizational Leadership, D.B.A./D.O.L.

 Evidence of master’s level culminating research experience (capstone project, thesis, field work or action research project

-Successful completion of a graduate level statistics course
+Successful completion of a graduate level research/statistics course

 For additional admission information, see Graduate Admission